madalinagomei/weather/README.md

 ![image](https://github.com/user-attachments/assets/dc7f8be6-32f5-4ab6-81a6-0733f60538a0)

-*Example of the app displaying sunny weather.* ☀️
+*Example of the app.* ☀️

 ## 🌐 Live Demo

-Check out the live demo of the app: [Weather App Live Demo](https://) 🚀
+Check out the live demo of the app: [Weather App Live Demo](https://madalinagomei.github.io/weather/) 🚀